-I don't think that I've written to a news-I don't linink that I 've written to a news-paper more than one or two times in my life.
+I don't think that I've written to a news I don't think that I've written to a news-paper more than one or two times in my life.
 However, there is a feature in the WN which has inspired me to blow the dust off my writing pad and voice my opinion.
 The section I'm referring to is the "Local Church News Wrap-Up."
-There that I will be accused of not being interested in fellow Church Newshere; however, I'll risk it.
-A Church members; however, I'll risk it.
+Thear that I will be accused of not being interested in fellow Church members; however, I'll risk it.
 A full 20 percent (four pages) of the Oct.
-25, 1976, edition was devoted to this sectiwhich brought me the following "vital ALI ENTOWN, Pa. - Apienic including apple bobbing and egg tossing.

-ANCHORAGE, Alaska - (I couldn't figure out if the topic here was a baseball ame or an earthquake.)
-ANCHORAGE, Alaska - A choir ...
-Appoint someone from each church area to be a reporter, who knows how to write concisely.' don't like it, especially since it takes up so much space.
-Wish you could pare it down to two pages, for those that might like it better than I do.
-I like the unusual stories, the human-interest stories, the ads and the biographies much better.
-By the time the rts (which I don't care for) and the "Wrap-Up" are written there is very little left of the paper for more interesting things.
-The rest of the features are fine.
-Helen M. Adams Tucson, Ariz.

-No one is perfect, of course, but to "broadside" contributors to the "Wrap-Up" section (as was done in the letters section of the Sept.
-23 issue) is abum wrap.
-The contributors to this section are not generally trained journalists.
-It takes con siderable effort, courage and diligence for persons to voluntarily prepare and it such articles for all to see.
-They do such persons to volu submit such articles for all to see.
-They do not need to then be knocked about and threatened with "get tough" policy which could only have the long-run effect of diminishing the number of articles submitted.
-I personally am very thankful for the diligence and zeal of our volunteer corps of local church correspondents.
-The activities covered by them provide many worthwhile suggestions to other local-church congregations to build upon in planning their local activities.
-The frequent use of names helps members Churchwide keep track of brethren who have moved from one area to another-a swell moved from one area to another - as well as encouraging everyone to read all the articles to see whom they might know.
-While there is always room for in While there is always room for im-provement in anything, I personally feel the "Church Wrap-Up" contributors gen-erally are doing an excellent job.
-They should in my opinion be applauded and encouraged rather than criticized for their Art Landing South Pasadena, Calif

-I have been meaning to write you guys for quite a long time regarding the WN.
-It's great.
-No. 1 tool for bringing the Church together as a more unified body. practice.
-ASHEVILLE, N.C.-A picnic including egg-carrying races and shoe-finding The WN is probably one of the most The WN is probably one of the most important newspapers on earth at this point in history, with an opportunity to do tre-mendous things for God's Work.
-It is my opinion that local-church social events do not warrant anywhere near the coverage they have received in the past, I would feel no great loss if the entire feature were ontinued.
-Naturally, I have a suggesdiscontinued.
-Naturally, I have a suggestion for melacing it.

-I would like to see a section for which individual members could write essays about themselves, describing their jobs, the problems they are facing in life and lessons they have learned.
-This would essent be problem our understanding of acet. greatly broaden our understanding of each her and help us to understand what it's other and help us to understand what it's like for others trying to live a Christian life.
+25, 1976, edition was devoted to this section, which brought me the following "vital information'': ALLENTOWN, Pa. - Apicnic includ- ALLENTOWN, Pa. - A picine includ-ing apple bobbing and egg tossing.
+ANCHORAGE, Alaska - (I couldn't figure out if the topic here was a baseball game or an earthquake.)
+ANCHORAGE, Alaska - A choir ASHEVILLE, N.C. - A picnic includ-ing egg-carrying races and shoe-finding The WN is probably one of the most important newspapers on earth at this point in history, with an opportunity to do tre-mendous things for God's Work.
+It is my opinion that local-church social events do not warrant anywhere near the coverage they have received in the past.
+I would feel no great loss if the entire feature were no great loss if the entire feature were discontinued.
+Naturally, I have a suggestion for replacing it.
+I would like to see a section for which individual members could write essays about themselves, describing their jobs, about themselves, describing their jobs, the problems they are facing in life and lessons they have learned.
+This would greatly broaden our understanding of each other and help us to understand what it's like for others trying to live a Christian life.
 I would hope we could learn to avoid some problems other people have run into.
 This section would have the potential for saving many people a great deal of trouble.
+Or you could always just shorten the WN and save the paper, ind, time and money.

+Michael Fenemore Toronto, Ont.

-Or you could always just shorten the WN and save the paper, ink, time and money.
-Wichael Fenemore Toronto.
-Out Toronto, Oor Concerning your articles on "Local Church News Wrap-Up": I would like to offer a suggestion.
-As I feel it would leave room in your paper to cover more impor tant items, I suggest you change the con-tents of the "Wrap-Up" section from tents of the "Wap-Up" section from "what fun and games the people are having" to "what the local churches are doing to help the rest of the community," or people in need.
-Idon thelieve an article with contents of that nature would take up so much space, but yet it would let others know of what we are really doing to help man, and also give the churches a chance to exchange ideas In this manner we would be able to devote more time to our fellowman, and I remember 'twas said years ago we are here to serve, not to be served.
+Concerning your articles on "Local Church News Wrap-Up": I would like to offer a suggestion.
+As I feel it would leave room in your paper to cover more important items, I suggest you change the con-tents of the "Wrap-Up" section from "what fun and games the people are hav-ing" to "what the local churches are doing belp the rest of the community," or eople in need.

+Idon't believe an article with contents of

+that nature would take up so much space,

+but yet it would let others know of what we but yet it would let others know of what we are really doing to help man, and also give the churches a chance to exchange ideas through your newspaper.
+In this manner we would be able to devote more time to our fellowman, and I

+remember 'twas said years ago we are here

-Four pages of our Oct.
-25 issue were "I personally am very thankful for the diligence and zeal of our volunteer corps of local-church correspondents.'
+to serve, not to be served Four pages of our Oct.
+25 issue were